dodog/orphycleaner/README.md

 Add folder-to-app name aliases in the `ALIAS_MAP` section.

 ## ❤️ Support
 Do you find OrphyCleaner useful?
-Buy me a [coffee ☕](https://ko-fi.com/dodog)
+You can buy me a [coffee ☕](https://ko-fi.com/dodog)